 HONDA, KAWASAKI, SUZUKI, AND YAMAHA TEAM UP TO DEVELOP HYDROGEN ENGINES

-The announcement also comes as other countries have turned to electric vehicle production, which has its own dark environmental issues such as the destructive mining of lithium and cobalt required to create the batteries.
-In addition to being better for the environment, hydrogen can also be used to power existing fossil-fueled engines.
+The announcement also comes as other countries have turned to electric vehicle production, which has its own dark environmental issues, such as the destructive mining of lithium and cobalt required to create the batteries.
+In addition to being better for the environment, hydrogen can also be retrofitted to power existing fossil-fueled engines.

 “Hydrogen is a type of next-generation clean energy that has a huge potential,” claimed Yamaha President Yoshihiro Hidaka at a recent press conference where the joint venture was announced.
 Companies like Toyota have already begun developing hydrogen powered cars, and Kawasaki Heavy Industries Limited has already developed the technology to safely transport hydrogen.
 Toyota has also joined this venture.

 The new association will work together to develop the engines.
 Each company will then take what they’ve learned to develop new vehicles and products for consumers.